Willian199/dart_ddi/README.md

 Designed for flexibility and efficiency, this system empowers you to seamlessly manage, subscribe to, and respond to events, making it a crucial asset for building reactive and scalable Dart applications.

 ## Creating and Managing Events
 The Events follow a straightforward flow.
 Functions or methods `subscribe` to specific events using the subscribe method of the `DDIEvent` class.
-Events are fired using the `fire` method, triggering the execution of all subscribed callbacks.
+Events are fired using the `fire` or `fireWait` methods, triggering the execution of all subscribed callbacks.
 Subscribed callbacks are then executed, handling the event data and performing any specified tasks.
 Subscriptions can be removed using the `unsubscribe` function.

 ### Subscribing an Event
 When subscribing to an event, you have the option to choose from three different types of subscriptions:  `subscribe`, `subscribeAsync` and `subscribeIsolate`.